A guide to OR/CR: Introduction

 A used car buyer's reaction when he learns that the previous owner "lost" the car's OR/CR

-Having a missing OR/CR is a pretty crappy situation overall.
+Having a lost OR/CR is a pretty crappy situation overall.
 So how do you fix it?
 You can actually get a copy from the LTO because they keep their own copies of your car’s OR/CR anyway.
 But you can’t do this at any LTO branch though; you’ll have to go to the LTO branch where the car was first registered, since this is where all the necessary documents relating to you are stored.

 Here are the steps to securing a duplicate copy of your OR/CR: